optimizely/labs/labs/computing-experiment-metrics/index.md

 ## Computing sequential statistics with Optimizely's Stats Services

+According to the metric data above, visitors who saw either of our informational banners during our experiment were less likely call support.
+How confident can we be that the difference in call rates can be attributed to our banner, as opposed to statistical noise?

 We're working on launching a set of Stats Services that can be used to perform sequential hypothesis testing on metric observation data.
 You can learn more about these services and request early access [here](optimizely.com/solutions/data-teams).